AmaanSayyad/APT-Casino/README.md

 APT-Casino addresses these problems by offering:
 - **Provably Fair Gaming:** Utilizing the Chainlink VRF and Aptos on-chain randomness module to ensure all game outcomes are transparent and verifiably fair.

-- **Low Fees:** Leveraging the efficiency of ZetaChain blockchain to minimize transaction costs.
+- **Low Fees:** Leveraging the efficiency of ZetaChain, zkSync blockchain to minimize transaction costs.

 - **Flexible Withdrawal Policies:** Providing users with unrestricted access to their funds.